 Harry potter and the can of Krylon

 As I mentioned in the post about making Dumbledore’s Podium, I hosted a Harry Potter Trivia Night for several years while in college.
 I wanted to give all the members of the winning house some sort of prize to take home and thought golden snitches would be cool.
 You can buy snitches online, but there was no way I could afford over a dozen of them.
 Luckily, I found a mixed bag with several sizes of used plastic Easter eggs.
 The bottoms of two different types fit together to make a perfect sphere.
-I hot glued designs on them all, stuck some wings on the side, and sprayed it all gold.
-This was time consuming, but the overall, the result was very satisfying and as an added bonus I was able to hide further little prizes inside the snitches.
+I hot glued designs on them all, stuck some feathers on the side, and sprayed it all gold.
+This wasn’t terribly time consuming, and the overall result was very satisfying.
+As an added bonus, I was able to hide further little prizes inside the snitches.

-I made all the decorations for the event by hand, including a shield made to look like the award for special services granted to Tom Riddle in the Harry Potter books.
-I wanted more stuff to put on the walls and the shield seemed like a good idea, but wasn’t sure how to go about making it without spending too much time or budget, both of which were stretched incredibly thin.
+I made all the decorations for the event by hand, including a shield made to look like the award for special services granted to Tom Riddle in the second Harry Potter book.
+I wanted more stuff to put on the walls but time and budget were thin.
 While I was rummaging through the supply closet I found an old disc sled and knew that with just a little bit of hot glue and a coat of gold spray paint, it could look exactly like as described in Chamber of Secrets.

 More recently I made a Hufflepuff Cup replica for a drinking game.
 I studied pictures of the prop long enough to be familiar with it, and slowly started to compile the pieces.
 The bottom is a glass candle holder, the dimpled portion a ceramic tea candle dish, then a clear acrylic party cup.
 Shower curtain rings make the handle and the badger was drawn on with hot glue.
 I masked it to make sure no paint was on the inside of the cup and –you guessed it– sprayed it gold.